amureborn/Absolute-Enable-Copy/README.md

 # Developer's Corner

-Interested in knowing how we built CopyRight+?
-Dive deep into our development journey:
-How do I Make a Chrome Extension to Enable Right-Click Functionality
+Dive into our development journey of CopyRight+: [How to Enable Right-Click in Chrome Extensions](https://technomare.com/build-extension-that-enables-right-click-function)